 The proposed sales and use tax ballot question has a provision proposing to include "...a motor vehicle excise tax of up to \$20 per motor vehicle..." in addition to the general sales and use tax.
-This is highlighted in the attached 6-7-18 draft resolution.
 In Minnesota, the sales tax on motor vehicles is at 6.875%.
 However, the .5% local sales and use taxes are not applicable to state law.
 Therefore, unless a local vehicle excise tax is implemented there would be no added tax on the sale of vehicles.
 This tax applies to the sales of motor vehicles registered for road use.